Dropd3ad/Dropd3ad/README.md

 <!--CONTRIBUTING-->
 <p align="center">
-# Contributions are what make the Open Source Community such an amazing place to be learn, inspire, and create.
+ <strong>Contributions are what make the Open Source Community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated!
 </p>

 ```